robcarver17/pysystemtrade/docs/production.md

 ```

+This will check for 'spikes', unusually large movements in FX rates eithier when comparing new data to existing data, or within new data.
+If any spikes are found in data for a particular contract it will not be written.
+The system will attempt to email the user when a spike is detected.
+The user will then need to [manually check the data](#manual-check-of-fx-price-data).
+.

+The threshold for spikes is set in the default.yaml file, or overidden in the private config, using the paramater `max_price_spike`.
+Spikes are defined as a large multiple of the average absolute daily change.
+So for example if a price typically changes by 0.5 units a day, and `max_price_spike=6`, then a price change larger than 3 units will trigger a spike.

 ### Update sampled contracts (Daily)

 This ensures that we are currently sampling active contracts, and updates contract expiry dates.